 Mayor Doherty stated, "A Pavilion has been on this site for 125 years until Hurricane Sandy washed it away."

 Doris Taylor said through a granddaughter, that the Pavilion had a very special place in her heart.
 As a young woman, she had been a Belmar lifeguard on this very beach in the mid to late 30's.
-An oil painting done from a photograph of Doris as a lifeguard hangs prominently in a hallway.

 After the speeches from the politicians, the people were all invited inside where a 'Taste of Belmar' event was happening.
 Many different Belmar restaurants and shops participated by bringing samples of their signature dish for everyone to try.